greenelab/text_mined_hetnet_manuscript/manuscript.md

 $$\hat{\theta} = argmin_{\theta} -\sum_{\Lambda} log \sum_{Y}P(\Lambda, Y)$$

-In the framework we used predictions from the generative model, $\hat{Y} = P(Y \mid \Lambda)$, as training classes for our dataset [@9Jo1af7Z; @vzoBuh4l].
+In the framework we used predictions from the generative model, $\hat{Y} = P(Y \mid \Lambda)$, as training classes for our dataset [@vzoBuh4l; @9Jo1af7Z].

 #### Word Embeddings

 Word embeddings are representations that map individual words to real valued vectors of user-specified dimensions.
 These embeddings have been shown to capture the semantic and syntactic information between words [@u5iJzbp9].
-Using all candidate sentences for each individual relationship pair, we trained facebook's fastText [@qUpCDz2v] to generate word embeddings.
-The fastText model uses a skipgram model [@1GhHIDxuW] that aims to predict the context given a candidate word and pairs the model with a novel scoring function that treats each word as a bag of character n-grams.
+We trained Facebook's fastText [@qUpCDz2v] using all candidate sentences for each individual relationship pair to generate word embeddings. fastText uses a skipgram model [@1GhHIDxuW] that aims to predict the surrounding context for a candidate word and pairs the model with a novel scoring function that treats each word as a bag of character n-grams.
 We trained this model for 20 epochs using a window size of 2 and generated 300-dimensional word embeddings.
 We use the optimized word embeddings to train a discriminative model.

 #### Discriminative Model

 The discriminative model is a neural network, which we train to predict labels from the generative model.
-The expectation is that the discriminative model can learn more complete features of the text than the label functions that are used in the generative model.
+The expectation is that the discriminative model can learn more complete features of the text than the label functions used in the generative model.
 We used a convolutional neural network with multiple filters as our discriminative model.
 This network uses multiple filters with fixed widths of 300 dimensions and a fixed height of 7 (Figure {@fig:convolutional_network}), because this height provided the best performance in terms of relationship classification [@fs8rAHoJ].
-We trained this model for 20 epochs using the adam optimizer [@c6d3lKFX] with a learning rate of 0.001.
+We trained this model for 20 epochs using the adam optimizer [@c6d3lKFX] with pytorch's default parameter settings and a learning rate of 0.001.
-This optimizer used pytorch's default parameter settings.
 We added a L2 penalty on the network weights to prevent overfitting.
 Lastly, we added a dropout layer (p=0.25) between the fully connected layer and the softmax layer.

 ![
-The architecture of the discriminative model is a convolutional neural network.
+The architecture of the discriminative model was a convolutional neural network.
-We perform a convolution step using multiple filters.
+We performed a convolution step using multiple filters.
-These filters generate a feature map that is sent into a maximum pooling layer.
-This layer extracts the largest feature in each of these maps.
+The filters generated a feature map that was sent into a maximum pooling layer that was designed to extract the largest feature in each map.
-The extracted features are concatenated into a singular vector that is passed into a fully connected network.
+The extracted features were concatenated into a singular vector that was passed into a fully connected network.
-The fully connected network has 300 neurons for the first layer, 100 neurons for the second layer and 50 neurons for the last layer.
+The fully connected network had 300 neurons for the first layer, 100 neurons for the second layer and 50 neurons for the last layer.
-From the fully connected network the last step is to generate predictions using the softmax layer.
+The last step from the fully connected network was to generate predictions using a softmax layer.
 ](images/figures/convolutional_neural_network/convolutional_neural_nework.png){#fig:convolutional_network}

 #### Calibration of the Discriminative Model